 - I founded Intask, a platform to connect students and businesses through intern-like tasks.
 I had some traction, won 3rd in a student pre-accelerator program, learned a lot about being scrappy, and eventually decided to shut it down to explore my curiosities about the changing relationship between last-mile education and work.

 - I cofounded StartupIU, a cross-campus organization at Indiana University that supported student entrepreneurs, changemakers, and innovators.
 I took charge of creating and co-manging our StartupIU newsletter, which grew from a 400 person list-serv to a newsletter with over 1500 subscribers.

-- I had a brief stint as a marketing intern at a Midwest venture capital fund.
+- I had a brief stint as a marketing intern at Hyde Park Venture Partners, a Midwest-focused venture capital fund.